 This Horse bow is ideal for adult use and has a smooth draw to 30".

-Arrow pass is placed for right handed as standard please let us know if you are wanting 2 arrow passes.
+Arrow pass is placed for right and left handed as standard.

 A stunning Horsebow by Istvan Toth - Pure Hungarian Power.